pantelis1993/manage-bank-cashdesks/README.md

 # manage-bank-cashdesks
-A small program in java that utilizes Queue to serve customers in a bank
+A small program in java that utilizes LinkedList collection to serve customers in a bank